Condensation Polymers

 Condensation polymers are used in a wide variety of applications, including:

-- Plastics, such as polyethylene terephthalate (PET) and nylon.
+- Plastics, such as polyethylene terephthalate (PET) in bottles and clothing fibers.

-- Coatings, such as alkyd resins and epoxy resins.
+- Coatings, such as alkyd resins in paints and epoxy resins in protective coatings.

 - Adhesives, such as epoxy adhesives and cyanoacrylate adhesives.